eugenelepekhin/StrongTypeResource/README.md

 #### Parameter Type Rules
 You must provide parameter types and names as you want them to appear in the generated method signature in curly braces.
 Each format item index should have it's own parameter definition.
-You can use any valid C# type, including nullable types and custom types, except generics.
+You can use any valid C# type, including nullable types and custom types, except generics and arrays.
-If you have a generic type, consider passing it converted to string.
+If you have a generic type or array, consider passing it converted to string.

-**Examples:**
-- `int count`
-- `string name`
-- `double? distance`
+**Examples of comments:**
-- `DateTime loginTime`
+- `{int count}`
-- `MyCustomEnum ? status`
+- `{string name, double? distance}`
+- `{System.DateTime loginTime, System.String userName}`
+- `{DayOfWeek ? dayOfWeek}` - enum types are also supported.

 **Not supported:**
 - `List<string> items`